ositano/mastercard_community_pass_flutter_wrapper/docs/api-references/user-lifecycle-management-api.md

 |-----------------|-----------------|----------------------------------------------------------|
 | writePasscodeResponse | Promise<[WritePasscodeResult]> | A promise that resolves to an object containing either a responseStatus field or an error field. |

-**Error codes**

-In addition to the [general error codes](https://developer.mastercard.com/cp-kernel-integration-api/documentation/reference-pages/code-and-formats/), below are the error codes that CPK can send as part of the response:

 **Type Aliases**

 ```dart